wavefrontHQ/docs/pages/doc/csp_migration.md

     - The **SAML IdP Admin** permission is not replaced by any role, because this privilege is not needed in VMware Cloud services.
 The VMware Cloud **Organization Owner** initiates enterprise federation for your corporate domain and assigns an **Enterprise Administrator**.

     For details, see the [permissions differences](csp-differences-by-area.html#permissions).
+* If a user does not have any permissions and roles in Operations for Applications, we assign that user with the **Viewer** Operations for Applications service role in VMware Cloud services.
 * If a user is assigned with roles in Operations for Applications, we assign that user with the corresponding custom roles in VMware Cloud services.
 See [How Are the Roles Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-roles-migrated-to-vmware-cloud-services).
 * If a user belongs to a group in Operations for Applications, we add that user to the corresponding group in VMware Cloud services.
 See [How Are the Groups Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-groups-migrated-to-vmware-cloud-services).
-* If a user is a **Super Admin** in Operations for Applications, we assign that user with the **Super Admin** Operations for Applications service role in VMware Cloud services.
-* If a user does not have any permissions and roles in Operations for Applications, we assign that user with the **Viewer** Operations for Applications service role in VMware Cloud services.

 {% include tip.html content="From now on, users with the VMware Cloud **Organization Owner** and **Organization Administrator** roles can [manage the Operations for Applications users](csp_user_management.html) in the VMware Cloud Services Console."%}